EPIImperial/EPIImperial.github.io/index.md

 #### 11. Is there other preparation that I should do before starting the course?

 You will be required to use software to prepare written reports and prepare slides to accompany presentations.
 Our computer facilities (see below) offer you access to Microsoft Teams, Excel, PowerPoint and Word for this purpose.
 Please familiarise yourself with these packages before the course commences.
-Virtual learning environments such as Blackboard and Coursera will be introduced to you in induction week, and you may be expected to occasionally use interactive platforms like Padlet and Mentimeter.
+Virtual learning environments such as Blackboard will be introduced to you in induction week, and you may be expected to occasionally use interactive platforms like Padlet and Mentimeter.
 We request that you install and familiarise yourself with basic skills in the programming language R (please see the accompanying R preparation guide and series of free resources that will provide you with an introduction to R).

 #### 12. Will I need to buy a calculator?

 You will need to do calculations for practicals and homework, where you can use laptops and/or mobile phones, so it may not be necessary to buy a calculator.

-If you decide to buy a calculator, we recommend that you use the CASIO fx-85GT Plus (£9-10).
+If you decide to buy a calculator, we recommend that you use the CASIO fx-85GT Plus (about £10).
 However, any standard scientific calculator should also be fine, so if you already have one, there is no need to buy another one.
 Importantly, you should check that the calculator has functions to calculate log (bases 2 and 10), exponentials, arithmetic means, standard deviations (S.D.), variance, geometric

 #### 13. What books do I need to buy for the course?